kberg/jokerball/README.md

 # Jokerball
-Implementaiton of Jokerball by Mark Steele
+Implementaiton of Jokerball by Mark Steere

 Play at https://kberg.github.io/jokerball/ as a two-player side-by-side game.